UCL/research-computing-with-cpp/session10/index.md

 - Distributed computing
 - Hadoop and MapReduce

-Intended to be a practical session, learning the concepts by example.
+Intended to be a practical session, demonstrating the concepts by example.